 - As chief executive, the president helps guide policy by proposing the creation of laws.
 The president can use this speech to explain ideas to Congress and encourage Congress to pass certain pieces of legislation.
 The president can propose new initiatives and use the State of the Union to speak directly to the American people.

 - The State of the Union speech has received more attention in recent decades due to mass media, including television, the internet and social media.
 Students should examine the history of the State of the Union speeches and read the NewsHour article, Do State of the Union speeches really matter?
 Be sure students answer the question posed in the article’s title.
-PBS NewsHour live streams the speech, so if it’s easier, have your students watch it here on Tues.
-Feb 4, at 9pm EST. All of the major networks preempt regular shows in order to broadcast the State of the Union address.

 - Ask students: Who writes the speech?
 Explain that the president has a staff of advisers, researchers and speechwriters who help write the speech.

 - Ask students what elements make a speech successful, i.e., content, rhetoric, style of delivery, tone of voice, coherence, etc. What do they think makes a speech easy to understand, interesting and memorable?

 - Explain the main homework worksheet on the State of the Union address.
 If time allows, students can begin to fill out the top part of the worksheet.
 With the class, brainstorm possible topics and issues that the president might discuss, such as foreign policy, immigration, jobs, taxes, social security, education, health care, the war on terrorism, energy, etc. (Note: Students can save the worksheet and fill it out again for future speeches.)

 Students should fill out the worksheet on the State of the Union address.
 The first part of the worksheet should be completed before viewing the speech, while the rest of the worksheet will be filled out after the speech.